Karana316/flask-aws-tutorial/README.md

+# Flask CI/CD on Elastic Beanstalk
-### CI/CD deployment of a Flask application in AWS using RDS PostgreSQL as the database
+This is a CI/CD deployment of a Flask application in AWS using RDS PostgreSQL as the database

 ## Technologies
 Python 3.8, Flask, AWS RDS - PostgreSQL, GitHub, GitHub Actions, AWS Code Pipeline, AWS